zbchristian/huawei_hilink_api/README.md

 The example `example_huawei_hilink.sh` has to be called with a single parameter `on` or `off`.
 The script opens the API, connects or disconnects to/from the network and, in case of a connection, prints an information about the device and the connection.
 The API is terminated at the end of the script.

 ## The Protocol
-Since HTTP is used for the communication, each API call correspond to an HTTP address.
+Since HTTP is used for the communication, each API call correspond to a specific URL.

 Example: A `GET` request to `http://192.168.8.1/api/webserver/SesTokInfo` will return a `SessionID` and an access token.
 These are required for the communication with the API.
 To retrieve informations only the `SessionID` is required.
 To send values  (a request) to the device, or trigger an action, in addition the access token is required.